Pressure Converter

 Gauge vs Absolute Pressure

-This catches people off guard.
-Gauge pressure measures relative to atmospheric pressure - your tire gauge reads 30 PSI above atmosphere, not 30 PSI total.
-Absolute pressure includes atmospheric pressure - that same tire actually contains about 44.7 PSI absolute (30 PSI gauge + 14.7 PSI atmosphere).
-Most pressure gauges read relative to atmosphere: tire gauges, blood pressure cuffs, air compressors.
-Engineering and lab work usually call for absolute pressure.
-Negative gauge pressure means a partial vacuum—pressure below atmosphere.
+Gauge pressure measures relative to atmospheric pressure.
+A tire gauge reading of 30 PSI means 30 PSI above local atmospheric pressure, not 30 PSI total.
+Absolute pressure includes atmospheric pressure, so that same tire is about 44.7 PSI absolute at sea level.
+Most tire gauges, blood pressure cuffs, and air compressors show gauge pressure.
+Engineering and lab work often require absolute pressure.
+Negative gauge pressure means a partial vacuum, or pressure below atmosphere.

 When in doubt, ask which type of pressure the situation requires.